Midnight Cowboy: Plot

-A Warhol-like filmmaker and an extrovert female artist approach Joe in a diner, taking his photograph and inviting him to a Warhol-esque art event.
-(Note: This sequence incorporates actual Warhol superstars Viva, Ultra Violet, Taylor Mead, Joe Dallesandro, and filmmaker Paul Morrissey.)
+Gretel, a Warholian filmmaker and an extrovert female artist, approaches Joe in a diner, taking his photograph and inviting him to a psychedelic party.
+(Note: This sequence incorporates actual Warhol superstars Viva, Ultra Violet, International Velvet, Jay Johnson, Jed Johnson, Gerard Malanga, and filmmaker Paul Morrissey.)
 Joe and Rico attend, but Rico's poor health and hygiene attract unwanted attention.
 After mistaking a joint for a cigarette and receiving uppers, Joe hallucinates.
 He leaves with Shirley, a socialite who pays him $20 for spending the night, but Joe cannot perform sexually.
 They play Scribbage, and the resulting wordplay leads Shirley to suggest that Joe may be gay; suddenly, he is able to perform.
 The next morning, she sets up her female friend as Joe's client, and at last his career appears to be progressing.

 When Joe returns to the apartment, Rico is severely feverish.
 He refuses medical help, and begs Joe to put him on a bus to Florida.
 Desperate for cash, Joe picks up an effeminate middle-aged man in an arcade.
 The two return to the man's hotel room, where Joe demands money.
 However, when the man refuses to give him more than $10, Joe brutally beats, robs, and apparently smothers him.
 Joe buys two bus tickets to Florida with the stolen cash.
 Rico again tells Joe that he wants to be called "Rico", not "Ratso", and Joe finally begins to oblige.
 During the bus trip, Rico's health worsens, and he suffers from urinary incontinence.

 Joe buys new clothing for Rico and himself at a rest stop, discarding his cowboy outfit and boots.
 Back on the bus, Joe muses that there must be an easier way to make money than hustling, and tells Rico that he will get a regular job in Miami.
 When he does not respond, Joe realizes that Rico has died.
 Joe alerts the bus driver, who asks Joe to close Rico's eyelids, saying that they will soon be in Miami.
 With tears in his eyes, Joe sits with his arm around his dead friend as the bus continues past rows of Floridian palm trees.